 Towing a Balanced Caravan

-Load levellers or weight distribution hitches were initially believed to be the best device on the market to balance caravan connections.
+Caravan load levellers or weight distribution hitches were initially believed to be the best device on the market to balance caravan connections.
 Further, installing load levellers on the caravan drawbar was previously recommended by caravan outlets only because they were the best solution available at the time.

 As a result, the maximum towing capacity a vehicle can legally tow has been exceeded, with excess downforce or weight on the vehicles tow bar.

 An unbalanced caravan without the right correction equipment can lead to disastrous consequences like the caravan rollover reported on 7 News .
 For more on this story, click this link.

 How do I balance my caravan loading weights?

 Balancing a caravan is not as hard as you would imagine.